 ‘Sheroes’ Hangout‘, it read.
 ‘Cafe and Reach-out Centre Run by Acid Attack Survivors’.

 Sheroes’ Hangout was a welcome haven from the bustle of Lucknow.
 The cafe was quiet and pleasant.
 It had a mixed menu of local Indian and Western-style vegetarian light meals.

 *Acid throwing as a form of violent assault is something you hear about, especially in news stories coming from South Asia.
 Although not exclusively so, it is commonly used as a means of revenge against women, because of the facial disfigurement effect and consequent loss of social value.

-The Delhi Metro
+2. The Delhi Metro

-The difference is night and day.
+When you go underground, the difference is night and day.
 Up above is dusty and noisy and hectic.
 Below, it’s organised and clean and modern and efficient.
-It really felt like the epitome of the two Indias – the one carried forward through the ages with its chaos and unruliness, and the modern engineered one that’s trying its best to exert order into the chaos!
-There are also women-only cars, marked by pink flowers on the platform.
+It really felt like the epitome of the two Indias – one carried forward through the ages with its chaos and unruliness, and a modern engineered one that’s trying its best to exert order into the chaos!

 The Metro is very cheap and easy to use.
 Certainly much cheaper than any of the aboveground transport options, while being much more pleasant.
-Way cheaper than train systems in my own country or any other country I’ve been to.
+There are also women-only cars, marked by pink flowers on the platform.

 The Metro system goes all the way to the airport as well, so that was how I got to the airport for my flight home.